tristanpenman/yolo-rknn/README.md

 ## Scripts

 The conversion process is implemented in Python.
-The code for this lives in the [rknn](./rknn) directory.
+The code for this lives in the [scripts](scripts) directory.
 This includes scripts for converting the model on a Linux PC, as well as code for performing inference on a Rockchip device (e.g. RK3588).
 Inference can also be performed on a desktop CPU or GPU using ONNX.

 The complete list of scripts is as follows: